LineageOS/lineage_wiki/pages/how-tos/submitting_to_gerrit.md

 {% include alerts/important.html content="Gerrit ensures users have completed a valid Contributor Agreement prior to accepting any transferred objects, and if it is not completed, it aborts the network connection before data is sent." %}

-Now make sure your local git username matches with your Gerrit username:
+Now make sure your local git username matches with your Gerrit username (beware that Gerrit username is case-sensitive):

 ```
 git config --global review.review.lineageos.org.username "gerrit username"